Building a Pivot Table in SQLite

 );

 1. A subquery that specifies the rows of the virtual table.
-In this case, the subquery selects all distinct values from the product column of the sales table.
+In this case, the subquery selects all distinct products.

 2. A subquery that specifies the columns of the virtual table.
-In this case, the subquery selects all distinct values from the year column of the sales table, and duplicates them.
-This is because the pivot_vtab module expects two values for each column, one for the column value and one for the column name.
+In this case, the subquery selects all distinct years. pivot_vtab expects two values for each column, one for the column value and one for the column name.
 By duplicating the year value, we are effectively using it as both the value and name for the column.

 3. A subquery that specifies the values of the virtual table.
-In this case, the subquery selects the sum of the income column from the sales table for a specific product and year combination.
+In this case, the subquery selects the total income for a specific product and year combination.
 The ?1 and ?2 placeholders in the subquery represent parameters that will be filled in at runtime with the actual values for product and year.

 The extension does the rest: